Restaurants and Bars on Virgin Gorda

 A note about restaurant prices: almost all ingredients for restaurant meals are imported from the US or Europe so expect to pay up to 50% more on Virgin Gorda for the same meal as you would in North America - also most restaurants include a 15% service charge automatically on your bill - if in doubt please inquire.
 During the months mid August to mid October a number of the restaurants will close for the season - phoning ahead is always recommended.

-Anything Goes (Spanish Town) – Local West Indian Cuisine - Inexpensive to moderately priced
+Anything Goes (Spanish Town) – Local West Indian Cuisine - Inexpensive to moderately priced - Check if reopened

 This local favorite West Indian restaurant is on the road that runs north from Yacht Harbour towards the airport and serves local-style curry dishes and seafood.
 Open for lunch and dinner.